hrbird/100-days-of-code/log_week03.md

 **Today's Progress**:
 - Started the "Learn React for Free" course on Scrimba.
 Completed Section 1, lessons 1 through 29.
 - Learned the basics of how to create HTML elements and add them to the page using React and JSX.
+Also reviewed HTML elements and CSS styling.
 - (Note: Learned about Netlify, a free site to deploy and show React projects on the web.
 Look into this later.)

 **Projects**: